 On January 28, 1986, Dr. McNair joined the Space Shuttle Challenger on his second mission to space.
 Shortly after liftoff, the Challenger exploded and, tragically, all seven people aboard were killed, including spacecraft commander Mr. F.R.
 Scobee, pilot Commander M.J.
 Smith (USN), mission specialists Lieutenant Colonel E.S.
 Onizuka (USAF), and Dr. J.A.
 Resnik, and two civilian payload specialists, Mr. G.B.
 Jarvis and Mrs. S. C. McAuliffe.
 Dr. McNair is survived by his wife Cheryl and their two children.
 He was posthumously awarded the Congressional Space Medal of Honor.
 Dr. McNair was the second African American to fly in space.

-Shortly after Dr. McNair’s death, members of the United States Congress named a fellowship program in his honor to recognize his remarkable academic and professional achievements and to encourage low-income, first-generation college students and/or traditionally underrepresented in graduate education to pursue doctoral study.
+Shortly after Dr. McNair’s death, members of the United States Congress named a federal grant program in his honor to recognize his remarkable academic and professional achievements and to encourage low-income, first-generation college students and/or traditionally underrepresented in graduate education to pursue doctoral study.
 The program serves as a living memorial to honor a man who conquered the obstacles of racial segregation and poverty to earn a Ph.D. in physics and to realize his dream to become an astronaut.
-Dr. McNair’s life personified his belief that “[t]rue courage comes in enduring … persevering and believing in oneself.”
+Dr. McNair’s life personified his belief that "true courage comes in enduring, persevering, preparation and believing in oneself."

 The McNair Scholars Program is dedicated to the high standards of achievement inspired by Dr. McNair.

 More information about Dr. McNair and the McNair Scholars Program may be found at the Department of Education's McNair Program site.